16 Mar The rise of kidnappings and abductions in South Africa

 Perpetrators of abduction or kidnapping use many methods to ensure the compliance of their victims, which could range from anything like dressing up as a law enforcement officer or someone with authority, arranging a meeting in person after talking with the victim extensively online, or even just violence.

 Of all the people that are targeted for abductions and kidnappings in South Africa, the primary targets seem to be children.
-Statistics show that every five hours a child goes missing, and 23% of those children are almost never found, and at the beginning of last year, there were already 400 cases.
+Statistics show that every five hours a child goes missing, and 23% of those children are almost never found.
+At the beginning of last year, there were already 400 cases.
 Most of the cases related to children seem to be only cases of abduction, but there are also many kidnapping cases.

 The targets aren’t limited to children though, other victims that are frequently targeted are foreign nationals, wealthy South Africans and people from neighboring countries close to South Africa attempting to cross the border.

-The biggest concern is that the number of these cases, specifically kidnapping, continue to rise; according to statistics, the number of cases between 2019 to 2020 was 6,683, which means that this is an increase of 3,793 since 2011.
-Kidnapping is something that every city in South Africa faces, with 21,5% occurring in KwaZulu-Natal in 2020, around 33% in Gauteng, and an increase of 78% in the Free State.
+The biggest concern is that the number of these cases, specifically kidnapping, continue to rise.
+According to statistics, the number of cases between 2019 to 2020 was 6,683, which means that this is an increase of 3,793 since 2011.
+Kidnapping is something that every province in South Africa faces, with 21,5% occurring in KwaZulu-Natal in 2020, around 33% in Gauteng, and an increase of 78% in the Free State.

 Why does this happen?